N00Bception/AI-CryptoTrader/docs/README.md

 The `src/` directory contains the implementation of AI-CryptoTrader, including the various algorithms and models used, as well as utilities for data processing, visualization, and trading.

-## Testing

-The `tests/` directory contains unit tests for various components of AI-CryptoTrader, including data processing, trading, and visualization.

 ## License

 AI-CryptoTrader is released under the MIT license.
 See the `LICENSE` file for more information.